 - Exhibit: to show or demonstrate

-- Exhort: to appeal to or to warn
+- Exhort: to urge, appeal to, or warn earnestly

-- Exhume: to disinter or to rectify neglect
+- Exhume: to dig up, disinter, or bring to light again

 - Exist: to continue to be or to have being